 You don't own shit in Web3.

-When a small group of insiders can change the consensus mechanism or issuance schedule according to their own desires, and against the will of the users, then you no longer have a decentralized digital money.
+When a small group of insiders can change the code according to their own desires, and against the will of the users, then you no longer have a decentralized digital money.
+If it’s not decentralized, then the value is from ownership in equity in the company.
+As a token holder, you have no legal rights to ownership because the tokens are not issued as securities.

 Web3 is just the latest iteration of private corporations and individuals trying to co-opt bitcoin into something that they can own and profit from, without actually contributing value.

 In 2016 the same thing was attempted with blockchain technology.
 Then In 2017 it was crypto and the ICO.
 In 2020 it was DeFi.
-In 2021 it's Web3.
-I want to briefly talk about why these things don't make sense, and why bitcoin is the thing you're looking for.
+In 2021 it was Web3.

-The point of “blockchain” (originally called time chain) is to create an irreversible ledger of events in a specific order.
-The reason blockchain is useful is that it doesn't need human intervention to record events and lock them as “true”.
-This is explained in detail in Bitcoin is Time.
-Blockchain is not useful for tracking real-world things because the map is not the territory.
+The point of “blockchain” is to create an irreversible ledger of events in a specific order.
+The reason blockchain is useful is that it doesn’t need human intervention to record events and lock them as “true”.

 You can't put avocados on the blockchain, because the blockchain might say an avocado is good, when in reality, it's gone bad.
 Blockchain is only useful for purely digital items.